ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230900 Instrumentation and Control for HVAC.md

    1. Clean factory-finished surfaces.
 Repair any marred or scratched surfaces and manufacturer's touch-up paint.
 1. DEMONSTRATION
    1. Operator Instructions:
-      1. During system commissioning and at such time acceptable performance of the control system hardware and software has been established, the Building Automation Contractor shall provide on-site operator instruction to NREL personnel.
+      1. During system commissioning and at such time acceptable performance of the control system hardware and software has been established, the Building Automation Contractor shall provide on-site operator instruction to Owner personnel.
 Operator instruction during normal working hours shall be performed by a competent Building Automation Contractor representative familiar with the control system's software, hardware, and accessories.
    1. At a time mutually agreed upon during control system commissioning as stated above, the Building Automation Contractor shall:
       1.
-   1. Give at least 8 hours of instruction to the NREL designed personnel at the NREL job site on the operation of all equipment within the building automation center and describe its intended use with respect to the programmed functions specified.
+   1. Give at least 8 hours of instruction to the Owner designed personnel at the Owner job site on the operation of all equipment within the building automation center and describe its intended use with respect to the programmed functions specified.
    1. 32 hours of additional training requirements may be fulfilled by off site training classes, for a total of 40 hours of training.
    1. Operator orientation of the automation system shall include, but not be limited to, the overall operational program, equipment functions (both individually and as part of the total integrated system), commands, system generation, advisories, and appropriate operator intervention required in responding to the control system's operation.
    1. An Owner's manual prepared for this project by the Building Automation Contractor shall be used in addition to the instruction.
 Four copies of the Owner's manual shall be provided.
-1. END OF SECTION 230900